-Prepaid cards are a great option because Production Managers can control their crew’s spending while giving individual staff the financial freedom to buy things quickly and conveniently.
+Prepaid cards are a great option because Production Managers can control their crew’s spending while giving individual staff and talents the financial freedom to buy things quickly and conveniently.
 This eliminates the practice of sharing credit cards and waiting for approval to purchase small ticket items.
 Production Accountants will also be able to plug their expense reports into their accounting software for easy reconciliation and budget allocation.

 Fuel or transport card for workers

 If you’re a business owner with employees and contractors on the road regularly, consider leveraging prepaid cards as a way to manage payments for fuel and travel-related costs.

 For companies that have their own fleet, prepaid cards are particularly useful as fuel, oil, fleet maintenance and repairs represent a critical part of the business operations and expenses.